czmirek/POST-only-API-standard/README.md

 ### 1.4.
 Accept the HTTP POST verb only
 1. Your endpoints should accept the HTTP request only with the HTTP POST verb.
 1. If the client sends a different HTTP verb then the HTTP response with status code 405 and **empty body** should be returned.

+Use POST even for data reading and use any JSON body model instead of URL parameters.
+Your life will be easier I promise.
+No complicated URL encoding and translations back and forth when everything you want is just a simple paginated and filterable table.

 ### 1.5.
 All communicated data (except files) belong to the POST body in the form of JSON
 1. The body of the HTTP request may be empty or contain a valid JSON